boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

+= 3.5.1 =
+* Localization improvements
+* Fixes bug that could cause fatal error in some bbPress configurations

 = 3.5 =
 * Fixes bug so that user no longer gets an email for their own group activity update
 * Improved email content parsing, so that the URLs contained in links are not completed removed from the email